List of Hollyoaks characters introduced in 2017: Milo Entwistle

+Granny Campbell

-Granny CampbellGranny Campbell, played by Jenny Lee, made her first appearance on 6 July 2017.
+Granny Campbell, played by Jenny Lee, made her first appearance on 6 July 2017.
 The character's introduction was announced on 25 June, and Lee's casting details were revealed on 27 June 2017.
+Granny Campbell was originally meant to be played by Janette Tough before the role went to Lee.
 She has previously been mentioned several times by her on-screen family.
-Granny Campbell will arrive in the village to visit her granddaughter Courtney Campbell (Amy Conachan), which worries Courtney due to her grandmother's controlling behaviour.
+Granny Campbell arrives in the village to visit her granddaughter Courtney Campbell (Amy Conachan), which worries Courtney due to her grandmother's controlling behaviour.
 However, when Granny Campbell does arrive, she is nice, which worries Courtney.
 Granny Campbell departed the series in February 2018, although Lee later reprised the role for one episode in August.

 Granny Campbell discovers that Courtney is pregnant and orders Courtney to move to Scotland with her, much to Courtney's chagrin.
 Despite originally opting to return with Granny Campbell, Courtney decides to stay in the village.
 Granny Campbell returns nearly 5 months later, and since then, she has said that Courtney has pre-eclampsia, when in fact she didn't and also held Courtney hostage in her own flat without the use of her wheelchair available.
 When Courtney is rushed into an ambulance after having a contraction, Granny Campbell bans Jesse Donovan (Luke Jerdy) from going to the hospital to support Courtney.